oiuy88/blog/docs/index.md

 **[The Eggcorn Database](http://eggcorns.lascribe.net/)**
 <hr>
 **16 September 2014**
-“If you ask a kid to write on “My Favorite Movie,” you’re opening the door to subjectivity, and hence to a flood of clichés.
+If you ask a kid to write on “My Favorite Movie,” you’re opening the door to subjectivity, and hence to a flood of clichés.
 **Jessica Lahey - How Steven King teaches writing - [The Atlantic](https://www.theatlantic.com/education/archive/2014/09/how-stephen-king-teaches-writing/379870/)**
 <hr>
 **11 September 2014**